Giiwitaabiwag

 MODULE 2

-Culturally Safe Care in Homelessness Services
+Culturally Safe Care with Indigenous Peoples

 In this training, participants will: